thenativeweb/roboter/README.md

 All these scripts receive some parameter as seen in the TypeScript types.
 These parameters are especially relevant for the watch mode:

-When running the tests in the watch mode, the scripts are run for every test iteration.
+When running the tests in watch mode, the scripts are run for every test iteration.
 I.e. if you change a file and tests need to be re-run, all relevant scripts are executed.
-Their parameters change with every execution, since they receive a running count of the amount of test iterations since the watch mode was started.
-This way you can write your scripts so that they only execute your setup/teardown logic when you really need them to.
+Their parameters change with every execution, since they receive a running count of the amount of test iterations since watch mode was started.
+This way you can write your scripts so that they only execute your setup / teardown logic when you really need them to.

 #### Setting environment variables